crystallake/crystallake.github.io/README.md

 # Crystal Lake Neighborhood Association
 Newton, MA

 Crystal Lake is a beautiful natural resource in the midst of a quiet residential neighborhood in Newton, MA.
 The Crystal Lake neighborhood has a long tradition as a family-friendly neighborhood that extends a warm welcome to visitors who come to enjoy the neighborhood and the Lake.
-The *Crystal Lake Neighborhood Association* (CLNA) is neighborhood group dedicated to the conservation of the Crystal Lake neighborhood and to the promotion of its family-friendly and welcoming tradition.
+The *Crystal Lake Neighborhood Association* (CLNA) is a neighborhood group dedicated to the conservation of the Crystal Lake neighborhood and to the promotion of its family-friendly and welcoming tradition.

 ### Statement